 FCT minister tests positive for COVID-19

-The minister announced this in a statement posted on his Facebook page on Friday, December 31, 2021.

-Bello said he decided to go for a COVID-19 test after he started feeling sick, adding that the result came out positive.

-He said, “After a hide and seek period spanning 21 months (1yr 9 months) between COVID-19 and my humble self, the virus finally caught up with me during the dying days of 2021.
-After feeling unwell since 28th December, I decided to do a COVID-19 test yesterday morning.
+The statement on his Facebook page read, “After a hide and seek period spanning 21 months (1yr 9 months) between COVID-19 and my humble self, the virus finally caught up with me during the dying days of 2021.
+After feeling unwell from 28th December, I decided to do a COVID-19 test yesterday morning.

-“I have been informed by the experts that my case is mild because I took two shots of the COVID-19 vaccine,” he said.

-The minister also appealed to those who have not been vaccinated against COVID-19 to do so.
+“I have been informed by the experts that my case is mild because I took two shots of the COVID-19 vaccine.
+I appeal to all those who have not been vaccinated against COVID-19 to do so.”

+The statement has also been confirmed by the FCT minister’s spokesperson on Friday.

 JOIN OUR PULSE COMMUNITY!